Our Services

 Helpful Resources

-Brain fog from sleep debt often mimics early cognitive decline but is usually reversible with improved sleep hygiene and lifestyle changes.
-Addressing your sleep environment, routines, nutrition, and stress can restore mental clarity, focus, and memory within days to weeks.
+Brain fog caused by sleep debt can mimic early cognitive decline, but it is typically reversible.
+Improving sleep hygiene, daily routines, nutrition, and stress management often restores mental clarity, focus, and memory within days to weeks.

 Feeling mentally sluggish, forgetting simple words, or struggling to focus might make you wonder if you're facing early cognitive decline.
 In many cases, brain fog from lack of sleep is the true culprit—and the good news is that it's often reversible.
 This guide will help you distinguish between sleep debt and genuine cognitive issues, outline strategies to restore mental clarity, and point you toward professional help when needed.